 - Facilitate the new employee onboarding by sharing a selection of open courses designed to help through the transition

 - Use as an alternative to the traditional enrollment.
 It's convenient when you have too many people who need to take a course and you want to avoid manually entering all their emails or user names (if they are not arranged in Confluence groups).

-- While on a course administration page, go to Settings > Self-enrollment > Show in Discover to.
+- While on a course administration page, go to Settings > Enrollment > Self-enrollment.